Sales are the lifeblood of business. Whether selling products or services, you take care of customers as they invest in your company.

-Sell the whole package by including a sales resume like one of these editable resume examples we've got here.
+Sell the package by including a sales resume with your cover letter.

 As a salesperson, there are a few things you must do to raise the odds of closing the deal: do your research, show proof of value, and bundle it all up into an appealing package.